 But there probably is plenty you don’t know about Reggie Miller.

 Not about the person, per se.
 His life has been chronicled well enough in print and video.
 To condense it to a paragraph, he was one of five children born to Saul and Carrie Miller in Riverside, Calif., all of whom have gone to successful lives beyond athletics because of the nurturing and discipline instilled by their parents.
 He was born with a deformity that required him to wear leg braces for a couple of years as a child, but it didn’t earn him many favors when playing with his siblings.
 He learned to compete early.

-But there is much about Miller’s career that has gone unnoticed, or at least underappreciated, because the nuances have been smothered by all of those peak playoff moments.
-The 25-point fourth quarter in 1994 and eight points in 8.9 seconds in ’95, both under a worldwide spotlight in Madison Square Garden … the brushoff of Michael Jordan and all-in-one-motion three-pointer off an inbound pass to beat Chicago in 1998 … the consecutive games of 41 and 40 points at home to close out Milwaukee and, two days later, kickstart a series with Philadelphia in 2000 ... and then the 34-point game – 17 in the fourth quarter – to close out New York in the conference finals and advance the Pacers to the NBA Finals … the banked 35-footer that forced an overtime in the final game of the series with New Jersey in 2002, followed by the dunk that forced a second overtime.
+But there is much about Miller’s career that has gone unnoticed, or at least underappreciated, because the nuances have been smothered by all of those peak playoff moments: The 25-point fourth quarter in 1994 and eight-points-in 8.9-seconds spree in ’95, both under a worldwide spotlight in Madison Square Garden … the brushoff of Michael Jordan and all-in-one-motion three-pointer off an inbound pass to beat Chicago in 1998 … the consecutive games of 41 and 40 points at home to close out Milwaukee and, two days later, kickstart a series with Philadelphia in 2000 … the 34-point game – 17 in the fourth quarter – to close out New York in the 2000 conference finals that advanced the Pacers to the NBA Finals … the banked 35-footer that forced an overtime in the final game of the series with New Jersey in 2002, followed by the dunk that forced a second overtime.